Altinn/altinn-studio-docs/content/broker/user-guides/developer-guides/receive-files/_index.en.md

 Here are the detailed operations and events you will be using when Receiving files.

-## Operation: Get FileTransfers
+## Operation: Get FileTransfers {#operation-get-filetransfers}

-**Endpoint:** GET /broker/api/v1/filetransfer/<filters>
+**Endpoint:** GET /broker/api/v1/filetransfer/(filters)

 Allows you to search for file transfers according to set filters, and returns a list of FileTransferIds matching the search criteria.
 You can then use these Ids to [get FileTransfer Overview](#operation-get-filetransfer-overview) and [download](#operation-downloadfile).

 {{% notice warning  %}}
-This operation should be used sparingly, as you should instead focus on the webhook/Event [published](#event-noaltinnbrokerpublished) to notify you of FileTransfers available for you.
+This operation should be used sparingly, as you should instead focus on the webhook/Event [published](#event-published) to notify you of FileTransfers available for you.
 {{% /notice %}}

 **Request:** Filters specified in the url: